drufball/yosai/_drafts/seige.md

 Katsumi shook her head.
 "No. She bested me.
 I will follow, for now."
 Katsumi turned away.
 "Hideyo!
 Can you come heal Mamoru's wounds?"

 Hideyo approached cautiously.
-She glanced at Katsumi's bark-infused skin.
+She glanced at Katsumi's bark-covered skin.
 Chiyoko's ice-blue eyes and the frost that formed around her feet.
-Mamoru's even larger frame.
+Mamoru's even larger frame, still occasionally sparking with electricity.

 Hideyo held her hands out as she began sending energy into Mamoru.
+The metal gauntlets seemed to help her focus her abilities.

-She looked over his body at Chiyoko, who looked down at her childhood friend in concern.
+Hideyo looked over Mamoru at Chiyoko, who was looking down at her childhood friend in concern.
 After a moment, Chiyoko took notice and looked up.
 Hideyo's face was full of anger as she spoke.
 "You haven't left me with much of a choice, have you?"

 There was a tense silence as the two women stared at one another.
 "The rebellion accepts your terms."

 Without looking over her shoulder, Hideyo addressed the giant gold dragon.
-"I will follow you."
+"I will follow you.
+But judging by my friends' new abilities, I would say we're already falling behind in this new game of yours."

+Amaterasu laughed warmly as she approached Hideyo.
+"Oh, I think we'll catch up soon enough."

 <br />